CalebeCopello/The-Complete-JavaScript-Course-2023-From-Zero-to-Expert-/README.md

 let x = 1
 console.log(`${if (x > 1) {'x is bigger than 1'} else {'x is not bigger than 1'}}`)
 ```
-the outpur is going to be `SyntaxError: Unexpected token 'if'`.
+the output is going to be `SyntaxError: Unexpected token 'if'`.

 It's specially important in ReactJS, because we can only put expressions inside the curly brackets `{/* expressions goes here */}` in a JSX/React file.